 Starbucks Corp.
-(SBUX), the world’s largest coffee-shop operator, increased its stock buyback program by as much as $1.2 billion in additional shares amid rising earnings.
+(SBUX:US), the world’s largest coffee-shop operator, increased its stock buyback program by as much as $1.2 billion in additional shares amid rising earnings.

 The repurchase authorization is for as much as 25 million shares, the Seattle-based company said yesterday in a statement.
 That’s about $1.2 billion based on the closing price.